-Students in the Spruce Classroom are elementary school age (6 to 10), with mild to moderate language and self-care needs.
+Students in the Spruce Classroom are elementary school age (9–12), with mild to moderate language and self-care needs.
 These students learn most effectively in a pair, but they can also learn in a group of 3–4 as well.
-Academics are customized (and modified as necessary) for each student; academic levels tend to fall in the range of 1st through 3rd grade.
+Academics are customized (and modified as necessary) for each student and follow Oregon State Standards.

-Spruce students also participate in weekly CBI in order to generalize skills learned in the classroom.
+Spruce students also participate in weekly Community Based Instruction (CBI) in order to generalize skills learned in the classroom.
 For example, Spruce students have been practicing staying with the group, waiting patiently in lines at stores and restaurants, finding items on a shopping list, and writing down the prices of those items.